 It is designed to be used by organizations and small teams, but it can also be used for personal or solo projects.

-How does Asana help bloggers: Asana can be a tool for bloggers to plan their content, send/receive files or links, assign tasks to other team members, and track the progress of each project.
+How does Asana help manage teams and projects: Asana can be a tool for businesses to plan their content, send/receive files or links, assign tasks to other team members, and track the progress of each project.

-Asana has a free basic version that allows for collaboration of up to 15 team members and access to Tasks, List view, Board view, Calendar view, Assignees, and due dates.
+Asana has a free basic version that allows for the collaboration of up to 15 team members and access to Tasks, List view, Board view, Calendar view, Assignees, and due dates.

-Now that we’ve discussed the basics of Asana, let’s look at the ten reasons why it is quintessential for bloggers and content creators.
+Now that we’ve discussed the basics of Asana, let’s look at the ten reasons why it is quintessential for managers and content creators.

 1. Creating a content calendar

 A content calendar is key to making sure that you deliver and publish content regularly.
 With Asana, creating a content calendar is easier and better organized.

 To start creating your content calendar, you can click on the button for the New Project.
 This takes you to the next page where you are prompted to pick a project template or start with a blank one.